 Having said that, there are people who prefer the flexibility of a standard variable tariff because they tend to be rolling contracts that go from month to month (though there are exceptions, so make sure you check if you decide to sign up to one).
 This gives them more power over their energy than those on a fixed tariff, who are usually committed to them for up to 18 months (unless they wish to leave early and probably incur an exit fee).
 Whether you opt for a fixed plan over a standard plan may well depend on what you feel is most important in terms of price and flexibility.

-When your plan enters this period, start shopping around for a new deal.
-If you haven’t switched by the date your plan ends, you’ll be rolled onto your supplier’s standard variable plan, which could suddenly see you paying much more than you currently are.
+When your tariff enters this 49-day period, start shopping around for a new deal.
+If you haven’t switched by the date your plan ends, you’ll be rolled onto your supplier’s standard variable plan, which could see you suddenly paying far more for your energy than you currently do.

 The key to comparing fixed price plans is to know exactly how much energy you currently use and which plan you’re currently on.
 Price comparison websites usually ask for details of your current usage and plan, so the more accurate you can be in terms of what you tell them, the better.
 This will enable their systems to match you with the most suitable deals.